pgillet/spark-article/06-spark-native.md

 collection, pod configuration, access to the driver UI.

 In use, the operator is way much easier than `spark-submit`.
-But spark-submit is definitely not going away and is still the Spark native way of launching applications. _In the long term, for application submission, the operator will not semantically nor functionally diverge from spark-submit and will always use it under the hood_.
-More importantly, _the spark-submit script use all of Spark’s supported cluster managers through a uniform interface so you don’t have to configure your application especially for each one_ (see [here](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/issues/225).
+But spark-submit is definitely not going away and is still the Spark native way of launching applications. _"In the long term, for application submission, the operator will not semantically nor functionally diverge from spark-submit and will always use it under the hood"_.
+More importantly, _"the spark-submit script use all of Spark’s supported cluster managers through a uniform interface so you don’t have to configure your application especially for each one"_ (see [here](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/issues/225)).
 Still, that shouldn't prevent the Apache Spark project from developing its own operator in my opinion.

 Eventually, choosing between the Spark Operator and spark-submit is a matter of if you are more _Kubernetes_-centric